-Amtrak family train travel through fall colors to Glacier National Park
+Amtrak family train travel to Glacier National Park

 Train travel is so common around the world, but here in the United States most of us always opt to fly places.
 We just did our first family train travel with Amtrak and it was pretty cool.
 We don’t do many trips in the northern USA in the fall or winter because driving is a bummer, but getting to venture to Glacier National Park in the fall via Amtrak: vintage awesome meets epic colors.

 The Amtrak network goes all over the USA and there are some really cool yesteryear train stations to stop at with some amazing destinations you might not even consider out of season, so why not?
 Train travel proved to open some doors for us and prompt us to seek out a different sort of fall travel.
 Check out how it went and a little of our ultimate destination, and you might just need to find your own cool family Amtrak experience.

 Note: we were engaged by Amtrak for this experience, but these opinions, tips, and stories are our own.

 Starting in King Street Station in downtown Seattle, we were riding on the Empire Builder.
 This train route was the original one connecting St Paul, Minnesota to Seattle, Washington.
 This route is also the only one in the US to have a stop in a National Park: Glacier National Park.
 Since the Empire Builder route is so cool and historic, it’s actually a part of Amtrak’s Trails & Rails program.
 Trails & Rails is available in cooperation with the National Park Service (so you know we’re diggin’ on it already).
 For the Empire Builder line, the program includes some nifty education from Park Rangers at the Klondike Gold Rush National Historic Site in Pioneer Square (Seattle).
 Unfortunately for us, we did our trip just after the last Trails & Rails program of the year, but next time…